-- 1. HQLA, which consists of U.S. Treasuries and sovereign bonds denominated in Euro with credit ratings in excess of AA-, which qualify for a zero haircut per the LCR rule; - 2.
-Net cash outflows driven by derivative activity (derivatives are used to hedge seed investments in funds managed by DWS); and - 3.
-Net cash outflows driven by outstanding TLAC2 eligible Debt.
+- 1. HQLA, which consists of U.S. Treasuries and sovereign bonds denominated in Euro with credit ratings in excess of AA-, which qualify for a zero haircut per the LCR rules. - 2.
+Net cash outflows driven by derivative activity (derivatives are used to hedge seed investments in funds managed by the Firm's subsidiaries); and - 3.
+Net cash outflows driven by outstanding TLAC eligible Debt.